aashnajc1/Diabetes-Prediction/README.md

 1) Logistic Regression
 2) Support Vector Machine

-The model was evaluated using two metrics:
+The model was evaluated useing two performance metrics:

-1)Accuracy score
+1) Accuracy Score
-<br>2)F1 score
+2) F1 Score

 The accuracy score and the F1 score of both the algorithms is compared.